kuujo/vertigo/README.md

 specify a component and port to which the connection connects.
 Each connection binds one component's output port with another component's input port.

-To create a connectoin between two components use the `createConnection` method.
+To create a connection between two components use the `createConnection` method.

 ```java
 network.createConnection("foo", "out", "bar", "in");